-We support both children and young people with a Statement of Special Educational Needs or Education, Health and Care Plan and those who do not have it.
+We support both children and young people with an Education, Health and Care Plan and those without.

-Children or young people who have a Statement of Special Educational Needs or Education, Health and Care Plan with speech and language therapy identified as a requirement will receive their identified provision.
+Children or young people who have an Education, Health and Care Plan or Early Support Funding with speech and language therapy identified as a requirement will receive their identified provision.

 Who else do we work with

 We work alongside a range of professionals including teachers, learning support assistants, SENCOs, educational psychologists, paediatricians and the SEND Advisory Service.
 Learn more at the Hillingdon Local Offer website.
 To make sure that your child receives the best care, it may sometimes be helpful for us to contact other professionals about your child and share information together.
 We will seek your consent beforehand.